 Market Area: Market areas are geographic areas defined using location boundaries.
-There are 20 market areas.
-See enclosed maps titled 2023 Commercial Land Market Areas.
+There are 20 market areas for commercial land.
+See enclosed map titled 2025 Commercial Land Market Areas.

 Traffic: This attribute is only applied to properties that have exposure to a traffic influence.
 Exposure does not require direct access to the traffic source.
 Service roads are usually narrow roads that run parallel to a main road and provide direct access and are considered to be part of the traffic source.